google/oauth2l/go/oauth2client/README.md

 The basic design is to create an OAuth client using a JSON credential file, then use the client to fetch OAuth tokens.
-Because the credential file contains all necessary information about the OAuth client and the OAuth provider, the library can work with any OAuth provider.
-It allows a user to switch OAuth client ID or OAuth provider by using a different JSON credential file with an application.
+Because the credential file contains all necessary information about the OAuth client and the OAuth provider, the library can work with different OAuth flows and different OAuth providers.
+It allows developers to switch OAuth client ID or service account or OAuth provider by using a different JSON credential file without changing the application.

 The general developer workflow is to download a JSON credential files from an OAuth provider, such as
 [Google API Console](https://console.developers.google.com) and [Google Cloud Console](https://console.cloud.google.com), and pass the file to the application.
 You can also manually create such files.
+This client library will generate the OAuth access token for application to use.

 ## Usage